lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 ### 5. Install `niedu`
 The NI-edu course materials basically consist of two elements: the tutorial notebooks and the `niedu` Python package.
 The latter contains some utilities used in the notebooks and, importantly, the test that check the answers to the programming exercises.
 The course materials (so notebooks + `niedu`) are hosted on Github: [https://github.com/lukassnoek/NI-edu-admin](https://github.com/lukassnoek/NI-edu-admin).
 Importantly, you need the *admin* version of the materials, not the student version (which has the same URL, but without the `-admin` suffix).
 If you don't have access to this, you can contact Lukas.

-In a terminal on the server (not Jupyterhub!), download the course materials using `git` (`git clone https://github.com/lukassnoek/NI-edu-admin`).
+In a terminal on the server, download the course materials using `git` (`git clone https://github.com/lukassnoek/NI-edu-admin`).
 Then, install the `niedu` package by running the following command:

 ```
 sudo /opt/tljh/user/bin/pip install ./NI-edu-admin
 ```

+Note that installation of the `niedu` package by running the above command does *not* make the notebooks available to users!
+For this, we need to install the *nbgrader* package first (see next section).

 To check your installation at this point, you can run the following command in the root of the repository: